-The draft Network Statement 2022 was made available on 28 August 2020 to:
+The draft Network Statement 2023 was made available on 27 August 2021 to:

-- all railway undertakings active at that time on the main railway network managed by ProRail, - all administrative bodies authorised to grant concessions for passenger transport by train, These titleholders received a newsletter by email containing a reference to the presentation letter, the draft Network Statement 2022, the amended 'Method of allocating costs to ICT support services' and the amended 'Method of allocating costs to 'Kijfhoek Shunting Hump'.
-An overview of the main structure of the draft Network Statement 2022 and that of the Network Statement 2021 is also included for comparison.
-In addition, titleholders have been invited to a consultation meeting on the draft Network Statement 2022 on 22 September 2020.
+- all railway undertakings active at that time on the main railway network managed by ProRail, all administrative bodies authorised to grant concessions for passenger transport by train, - These titleholders received a newsletter by email containing a reference to the offer letter, the draft Network Statement 2023 and the new methods for allocating costs to all services offered in 2023.
+177 Also attached for comparison is a document highlighting the differences between the draft Network Statement 2023 and the Network Statement 2022.
+In addition, titleholders were invited to information meetings about the draft Network Statement 2023.
 During these consultations, the titleholders were given the opportunity to ask substantive questions and to make suggestions for improving the process.
-Also, parties in the rail freight chain (port companies, shippers, operators, and suchlike) were approached to inform them of the possibility to respond to the draft Network Statement 2022.
+Also, parties in the rail freight chain (port companies, shippers, operators, and suchlike) were approached to inform them of the possibility to respond to the draft Network Statement 2023.